Cubs vs. Giants Player Props Betting Odds

 Bellinger Stats

-- Bellinger has collected 130 hits with 23 doubles, a triple, 23 home runs and 31 walks.
+- Bellinger has recorded 131 hits with 23 doubles, a triple, 23 home runs and 31 walks.
 He has driven in 84 runs with 19 stolen bases.

-- Bellinger hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .381 with three home runs, a walk and eight RBI.
+- Bellinger has recorded at least one hit in six games in a row.
+During his last 10 games he is hitting .349 with two doubles, three home runs, a walk and 16 RBI.

 Bellinger Recent Games